Ketel Marte Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 24th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 25th in MLB.

-- The Marlins have a 5.09 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Marlins have a 4.79 team ERA that ranks 20th among all MLB pitching staffs.

-- The Marlins are sending Rogers (0-2) to make his third start of the season.
+- Garrett (0-0) gets the start for the Marlins, his second of the season.

-- In his most recent appearance on Saturday, the lefty tossed 4 2/3 innings against the New York Mets, giving up three earned runs while surrendering four hits.
+- The lefty last pitched on Sunday against the New York Mets, when he tossed 4 2/3 innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.